Write a Letter to the Editor

 • Ohions may now travel to Oregon or Vermont to qualify for and obtain the prescription medication.
 However, they may not return to Ohio to ingest it because they may put loved ones who supported them in legal jeopardy.
 Ohio should have its own Medical Aid in Dying law for the terminally ill.

-Facts- Choose 3 or 4
+Facts-Choose 3 or 4

-• Ohioans do not have access to Medical Aid in Dying though there are laws allowing access in Oregon, Washington, Vermont, California, Colorado, Hawaii, New Jersey, Maine, New Mexico, and Washington, D.C.
+• Ohioans do not have access to Medical Aid in Dying though there are laws allowing access in Oregon, Washington, Vermont, California, Colorado, Delaware, Hawaii, New Jersey, Maine, New Mexico, and Washington, D.C.
 It is allowed in Montana through a state supreme court decision.

-• 90% of those in Oregon using the law (over the last 25+ years) have also been enrolled in hospice.
+• About 90% of those in Oregon using the law (over the last 25+ years) have also been enrolled in hospice.
 It is an option in addition to hospice and palliative care.

 • Two physicians must certify the patient has a terminal illness and is expected to die within six months.